https://engineering.pacific.edu/engineering/academics/MSES

 COMP 177.
 Computer Networking.
 4 Units.

 Topics examined in this course include computer networks and the internet, LAN and WAN architectures, and packet switched networks and routing.
-Students learn about the 7-layer OSI model and internet protocol stack, socket programming and client/server systems, wireless and security.
-The course includes a laboratory.
+Students learn about the internet protocol stack, socket programming and client/server systems, wireless networking and security.
 Also listed as ECPE 177.
 Prerequisites: Completion of all Fundamental Skills; COMP 053 and ECPE 170 with a "C-" or better.
 Junior or Senior standing.
 (Fall, every year).

 COMP 178.
 Computer Network Security.
 3 Units.